JesusGautamah/EasyProxy/README.md

 # EasyProxy
-Shell code for controll proxy using tor and privoxy for Linux, works with root proxy configuration, firefox and w3m
+Controll proxy using tor and privoxy for Linux

 # NEED TOR and Privoxy